 Data on the amounts of money we routinely pay for lifesaving may also be used to examine the loss of the value of society and companionship resulting from wrongful death or profound injury.
 What we as a society are willing to pay to prevent the wrongful death of some statistically average, unknown person, is an estimate of what we would be willing to pay to preserve the life of a close loved one.
-Thus many courts in many states, including Hawaii, have allowed the hedonic economic analysis to be used to value the loss of society and companionship to survivors.
+Thus many courts in many states have allowed my economic analysis to be used to value the loss of society and companionship to survivors including courts in Arizona.

-Some defense attorneys have incorrectly called hedonic damage testimony speculative.
-Judge George Leighton wrote in the Sherrod case that speculative damages refer to uncertainty as to the cause of the damages, not to the difficulty of measuring their extent.
+Some defense attorneys have incorrectly called my testimony speculative.
+Judge George Leighton wrote in the Sherrod case that speculative damages refer to the uncertainty as to the cause of the damages, not to the difficulty of measuring their extent.
 In the absence of such testimony, the alternative is for jurors to pluck a figure from thin air, swayed by the emotionality of the trial.